kocienda/Any/README.md

 };
 ```

-For a more complete embodiment of this design, see my lightly edited rewrites of the LLVM/libcxx and GCC/libstdc++ `std::any` classes.
-See the `xllvm-any.h` and `xgcc-any.h` files in this repository, respectively.
+For more complete embodiments of this design, review the LLVM/libcxx and GCC/libstdc++ `std::any` classes I've included in this repository, as well as my lightly edited rewrites of the same: `xllvm-any.h` and `xgcc-any.h`.

 N.B.
-As I did these rewrites, I tried to remain true to the flow of the originals, but I took the liberty of changing names and removing underscores to make a more reader-friendly formatting than seems _de rigeur_ for standard library implementations.
+As I did these rewrites, I tried to remain true to the flow of the originals, but I took the liberty of changing names and removing underscores to make a more reader-friendly formatting than seems customary for standard library implementations.

 ## Optimization

-As I studied this code, I thought of two possible improvements, which I've implemented in a class called Any in `cyto-any.h` in this repository.
+As I studied this code, I thought of two possible improvements, which I've implemented in a class called Cyto::Any in `cyto-any.h` in this repository.

 <a name="optimization-1"></a>
 1. The addition of Action functions for values that are trivial in one of two ways.
 If a value is [_TriviallyCopyable_](https://en.cppreference.com/w/cpp/types/is_trivially_copyable), it can be copied and moved with `memcpy`.
 If a value is [_TriviallyDestructible_](https://en.cppreference.com/w/cpp/types/is_destructible), its destructor function does no work.
 In effect, this creates an third _trivial/internal_ code path in addition to small/internal and large/external.